WhoIsJack/python-bioimage-analysis-tutorial/README.md

 ## Feedback

 Feedback on this tutorial is always welcome!
-Please open an issue on GitHub or write to *jonas.hartmann_at_embl.de*.
+Please open an issue on GitHub or write to *jonas.hartmann(AT)ucl.ac.uk*.